Spatial modeling of shot conversion in soccer to single out goalscoring ability: Results

 \subsection{Diagnostics}

-We next delved into the diagnostics of the model, and compared the performance of our model to two different models.
-First, we considered the simple logistic regression model (SLRM) which is the most common one to use for such data.
+We next delve into the diagnostics of the model, and compare the performance of our model to three different models.
+First, we consider the simple logistic regression model (SLRM) which is the most common one to use for such data.
 Second, we consider the spatial probit model proposed by \citet{klier08}.
 It is in essence similar to our proposed model.
 This model, henceforth denoted as KMM, uses a spatially related weight matrix, where the weights are corresponding to the number of observations contiguous to every observation.
 The parameters, including the spatial interaction coefficient, are estimated by a linearized version of generalized method of moments estimators for probit models.
 We include this model in this comparison study to understand if our specification of the spatial correlation can be deemed appropriate.
+Finally, we include a machine-learning algorithm.
+A type of neural network (later denoted as NN) that performs well on such a binary classification problem from a set of vectors is a simple stack of fully connected (“dense”) layers with rectified linear unit activation function.
+We use two dense layers with $16$ and $8$ hidden units and then pass it onto a layer with sigmoid function as output to train classification probabilities.

-At first, we calculated the Brier score for all the models.
+In order to compare the performance of the different techniques, at first we calculate the Brier score for all the models.
 This is recognized as one of the most important score function to measure the accuracy of model fit for binary type data.
 It is defined as $\sum_{t=1}^{N}{(f_t-o_t)}^2/N$ where $f_t$ is the expected probability of forecast and $o_t$ is the actual outcome.
-For the non-headed shots, we computed it to be 0.076, while for the headers it was approximately 0.073.
-Note that for both cases, this score is approximately 20\% less than what we observed in SLRM or KMM.
+For the non-headed shots, we compute it to be 0.067, while for the headers it is approximately 0.061.
+Note that for both cases, this score is around 30\% less than what we observed in the other three candidate models, namely SLRM, KMM or NN.

-Another standard method to evaluate probabilistic prediction is the log score, which is defined by $\sum_{t=1}^N\{o_t\log f_t+(1-o_t)\log(1-f_t)\}/N$.
+Another standard method to evaluate probabilistic prediction is the log score, which is defined by $\sum_{t=1}^N\{o_t\log f_t+(1-o_t)\log(1-f_t)\}$.
 A higher value of the log score will indicate a better predictive ability of the model.
 We have observed improvement in our model according to this measure as well.
-For headers, SLRM (and KMM) yields log score of approximately $-0.302$ (and $-0.339$), and that is nearly $34\%$ (and 51\%) less than what our method gives (log score of about $-0.225$).
-Similar phenomena was observed for non-headed shots as well.
+For headers, SLRM, KMM and NN yield log score of approximately $-301.7$, $-338.9$ and $-299.4$, respectively, while the same for our model is nearly $-184.3$.
+Thus, our model performs more than $38\%$ better in this aspect.
+Similar phenomena has been observed for non-headed shots as well.